materialsproject/mapidoc/materials/elasticity/README.md

 Mechanical properties in the elastic limit.
 Contains the full elastic tensor as well as derived properties, e.g. Poisson ratio and bulk (K) and shear (G) moduli.
+All numbers for the tensor and derived moduli are in units of GPa.
+The calculation energy cutoff is in units of eV.